Akhil Gogoi is free. Now he should fight for freedom for all Assamese, regardless of language, faith

 Assamiya nationalism

-Over the past six years, the lives of Bengali-speaking Muslims in Assam who can also speak other languages has become precarious.
+Over the past six years, the life of Bengali-speaking Muslims in Assam who can also speak other languages has become precarious.
 It has never been easy for them to live with various strands of Assamiya nationalism, some seemingly benign and some very aggressive.
 Apart from this, other ethnic movements could easily be turned against Muslims.
 Their Assamiyaness is something they would need to prove again and again – and yet it would remain suspect.

 By using a religion-neutral term like “foreigner”, “indigenous” leaders try to conceal their xenophobic, (even anti-Muslim) politics and ideology.
 Gogoi’s politics has a tendency to fall in this category.
 In the campaign for the recently concluded elections, Gogoi relentlessly attacked the Congress-led alliance.
 He did so in secular language, in the guise of opposing the communalism of both sides, Hindu and Muslim.